xxin-han/KiteAi-aut/README.md

    pip install -r requirements.txt #or pip3 install -r requirements.txt
    ```

-### Note: If u got an error, check your cryptography and eth-account libraries version first.
+### Note: If u got an error, check your web3, eth-account and cryptography libraries version first.
 If not same with version in requirements.txt, u must uninstall that library.
 - **Check Library Version**
   ```bash
     pip show libary_name